US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

 In the medium terms (4-5 years), the cumulative benefits of capital flight, re-oriented logistical flows and reduced competition in major industries may amount to USD 7-9 trillion.

 Unfortunately, China is also expected to benefit over the medium term from this emerging scenario.
-At the same time, Europe’s deep political dependence on the U.S. allows us to effectively neutralise possible attempts by individual European states to draw closer to China.
+At the same time, Europe’s deep political dependence on the U.S. allows us to effectively neutralise possible attempts by individual European states to draw closer to China [I’d add: plus Russia].

 The 2nd Smartest Guy in the World has some more comments, as does Thomas Röper, so I shall restrict myself to the following considerations:

-Note that I only highlighted one half paragraph in the ‘Expected Consequences’ section.
+Note that I [had originally] only highlighted one half paragraph in the ‘Expected Consequences’ section.
 While I consider the document important in its entirety, here’s what the highlighted section actually means:

 We are talking not about a decline in economy growth pace, but about a sustained recession and a decline in GDP only in material production by 3-4% per year for the next 5-6 years.
 Such a fall will inevitably cause panic in the financial markets and may bring them to a collapse.